ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 Out of the box, the [[= product_name_base =]] AI Actions add-on comes with the generating alt text for images capability.
 Organizations can benefit from it's use by improving accessibility and SEO.
 Once the feature is configured, editors can generate alt text for images they upload to the system by clicking one button, while administrators can use the API to run a batch process against a larger collection of illustrations.
-Before you can start generating alt text, some preliminary setup is required, which includes configuring access to an AI engine.
+Before you can start generating alt text, some preliminary setup is required, which includes configuring access to an AI service.